©Psychedelics.com

 You may also be familiar with the classic “This is Your Brain on Drugs,” PSA from the nineties, where a fried egg is dropped into a pan to spatter and fry, implying drugs do the same to the brain.
 While effective, this is another example of myths informing politically motivated messaging about drug use.

-This is, of course, false and likely originates from a 2003 study published in the U.S.-based scientific journal Science.
-That study, which intended to measure the neurotoxicity of MDMA, saw dozens of rats given massive doses of what researchers thought was the correct drug.
+This is, of course, false and likely originates from a 2002 study published in the U.S.-based scientific journal Science.
+That study, which intended to measure the neurotoxicity of MDMA, saw several apes given massive doses of what researchers thought was the correct drug.
 As it turns out, there was a mix-up, and the drug administered was methamphetamine.
-It goes without saying that meth is one of the most dangerous drugs a person can take, and giving a rat several times the recreational dose would likely cause some damage.
+It goes without saying that meth is one of the most dangerous drugs a person can take, and giving an ape several times the recreational dose would likely cause some damage.
 Fortunately, Science was forced to retract the study, and the researchers admitted they made a mistake.
 However, this happened long after the damage was done, and headlines like “MDMA Puts Holes in Your Brain” had already spread far and wide.(7, 8)

 In recent years, researchers, such as the authors of Neuroimaging in Moderate MDMA Use: A Systematic Review, examined multiple neuroimaging studies involving human subjects who used MDMA.
 They found “no clear evidence from neuroimaging techniques that MDMA induces changes in the human brain.”
 Adding, “This also implies that there is currently no clear evidence from neuroimaging that the use of MDMA as an additive in psychotherapy should be regarded as dangerous.”
 Other research, such as the multiple clinical trials conducted by the Multidisciplinary Association for Psychedelic Studies, has found that MDMA is unlikely to be neurotoxic and, in a clinical setting, typically does not cause an MDMA hangover, aka the “Tuesday Blues.”
 Some users may even experience something known as an “afterglow.”(7, 8)